3LawsRobotics/3laws/docs/sources/getting_started.rst

 .. note::

   The Supervisor does not have to run during the configuration step.
 It loads the configuration file at start-up, so it needs to be started **after** the configuration is created/updated.
+However, if the rest of the robot is running during while the Supervisor is being configured, the Control Panel will search for available signals.

 4. Interface with your stack